 The standard service includes transportation by bus, lunch, dinner, and lodging.

-Trek from Syabru to Lama Hotel (2,480 m) - 5 hours
+Syabru to Lama Hotel Approx. 5 Trek

 The first day of our trek begins with a climb that lasts a few hours, followed by a gradual walk through terraced farms and scattered villages.
 As we continue, we reach a riverside where the trail from Thulo Syabru meets several teahouses and lodges.
 After a short rest, we will walk uphill through serene forested areas filled with tall rhododendron, oak, and pine trees.
 This path leads us into a river gorge as we follow the Trisuli River upstream to the Lama Hotel, where we will stop for the night.